AlexandreFenyo/net-monitor/README.md

 ## Creating a chart

-See below the chapter _Client integration_ and choose a way to import the net-monitor JavaScript module.
+See below the chapter _Client integration_ and choose a way to import the net-monitor JavaScript module (script tag, ES6 module, common JS, ...).

+We suppose here that you have imported this module as object NetMonitor.

 ## Managing a chart